 What are Burn Pits?

-Burn pits are open-air, uncontrolled areas used by the military and military contractors, primarily in Iraq and Afghanistan.
-Historically, burn pits have been a means to dispose of metal, rubber, chemicals, paint, medical waste, munitions and unexploded ordnance, petroleum products, human waste, plastics, and various other forms of waste.
+Burn pits are open-air, uncontrolled areas used by the U.S. military and military contractors, primarily in Iraq and Afghanistan military sites.
+Historically, open-air burn pits have been a means to dispose of metal, rubber, chemicals, paint, medical waste, munitions and unexploded ordnance, petroleum products, human waste, plastics, and various other forms of waste.
 When these different forms of waste are burned together, the burn pit emits toxic substances and carcinogens.
-Without containment, the airborne pollutants and carcinogens spread and can lead to long-term medical conditions.
+Without containment, the airborne pollutants and carcinogens spread and can lead to long-term medical conditions due to toxic exposure.
 The high levels of dust and other existing air pollutants in the area further compound the effects of burn pits.

 Burn Pit Exposure Symptoms & Health Effects